Harshit2756/todoist/README.md

-# Todoist Clone with Flutter, Firebase, and GetX MVC
+# Todoist with Flutter, Firebase, and GetX MVC

 ## Overview